This DIY dining table was inspired by the Emory Dining Table by Studio McGee, but with a few modifications.

 STEP 1: MAKE 4x4s

 Yes, you can purchase 4x4s at the store, but many times they are a very different color than the whitewood 2x6s and 2x4s that we used on the rest of the table.
-If you’re staining your table black, it’s no big deal, but any lighter color, you’ll want to make your own 4x4s.
+Since we’re using a lighter stain and have a table saw, we decided to make our own rather than trying to figure out stain combinations that matched the 4x4s to the remaining boards.

 You’ll need 4 – 2x4s to create 2 – 4x4s at this step.
 Apply a generous amount of wood glue to 2 of the 4 2x4s, making sure to spread the glue evenly across the entire surface of the 2×4.
 Place the remaining 2x4s on top of the 2x4s with the glue.